vstig/vstig.github.io/_posts/2018-10-14-hypothesis-testing.markdown

 If we look at the group means, we see that data scientists in this sample made an average of $94k, while data analysts made ~$77k on average.
 While this intuitively seems like a large difference, there is a chance we got "unlucky" and happened to sample data scientists at the higher end of the pay-scale (or analysts at the lower end, or both).
 Hypothesis testing allows us to more rigorously answer this question, by quantifying how likely we are to observe the difference by chance, assuming no true difference between the groups.

 #### Test Statistics
 A test statistic is simply a quantity derived from a sample.
 We can calculate different test statistics from these samples above.

+Both of these statistics will involve comparing the difference in group means relative to the variance of the sampling mean (not to be confused with the variance of the underlyinh population itself).
+The ***variance*** is a measure of the spread of datapoints from a mean.
+So as this becomes larger, so too does the likelihood of observing larger differences between sample means.

-If we know the true underlying population variance (uncommon situation, but with large N, the sample approximation is often good enough) we can calculate a ***z-statistic***, which essentially measures the amount of between group variance relative to the within group variance.
+If we know the true underlying population variance (uncommon situation, but with large N, the sample approximation is often good enough) we can calculate a ***z-statistic***, which measures the amount of between group variance relative to the within group variance.

 The ***t-statistic*** provides another measure of between / within group variance, but can be used when the population variance is unknown, and corrects for the fact that the sample variance is an _estimate_ of the population variance with it's own associated standard error.
 This distinction becomes less important as the sample size increase, and thus the sample variance approaches the population variance, but can have an impact in scenarios with small sample size, as we will see below.

 #### Writing Some Code
 First, we will code up the calculation of the aforementioned statistics.
 You can see the details for yourself [here](https://en.wikipedia.org/wiki/Student%27s_t-test#Independent_two-sample_t-test) and elsewhere.

+We will define some common shared methods: ***standard error*** is a measure of the standard deviation of the sampling mean, calculated as:

 {% highlight python %}
 def standard_error(std, n):
+    # std: standard deviation of the population
+    # n: number of observations in sample
     return std / np.sqrt(n)
+{% endhighlight %}

+Because we are comparing two groups in an independent samples t-test, we need to calculate the standard error of the _new_ distribution G1 - G2.
+We can do that as:

+{% highlight python %}
 def standard_error_of_difference(g1, g2, std):
     standard_errors = list(map(lambda grp: standard_error(std, len(grp)), [g1, g2]))
     return np.sqrt(np.sum(np.square(standard_errors)))
+{% endhighlight %}

+Our z-score, then, can be calculated as:
+{% highlight python %}
+def zscore(g1, g2, std):
+    standard_error = standard_error_of_difference(g1, g2, std)
+    return (g1.mean() - g2.mean())/standard_error
+{% endhighlight %}

+If we do not know the true population standard deviation, we estimate it from pooling sample as follows:

+{% highlight python %}
 def pooled_sigma(g1, g2):
     pooled_var = sum([(len(grp) - 1)*grp.var(ddof=1) for grp in [g1, g2]]) / (len(g1) + len(g2) - 2)
     return np.sqrt(pooled_var)
+{% endhighlight %}

+For a t-test (where we don't know the population standard deviation), we can calculate the t-score as:

+{% highlight python %}
+def tscore(g1, g2):
+    estimated_std = pooled_sigma(g1, g2)

+    standard_error = standard_error_of_difference(g1, g2, estimated_std)
+    return (g1.mean() - g2.mean())/standard_error
+{% endhighlight %}

+The two calculations are very similar.
+We can explicitly see how they are related with the following function:

+{% highlight python %}
 def test_statistic(g1, g2, std=None):
+    # if std provided, calculates z-score.
+    # else, estimates population SD and calculates t-score
     if std is None:
         # Population variance not known.
 Calculate t-stastic
         std = pooled_sigma(g1, g2)